Bulk and Skull

 Farkas "Bulk" Bulkmeier and Eugene "Skull" Skullovitch are fictional characters in the Power Rangers universe.
-They appeared as permanent cast members from Mighty Morphin Power Rangers until Power Rangers in Space.
-Bulk was a recurring character in Power Rangers Lost Galaxy, along with Power Rangers Samurai and Power Rangers Super Samurai, but the duo never returned together as permanent cast members.
+They appeared as permanent characters from Mighty Morphin Power Rangers until Power Rangers in Space.
+Bulk was a recurring character in Power Rangers Lost Galaxy, along with Power Rangers Samurai and Power Rangers Super Samurai, but the duo never returned together as permanent characters.
 Bulk and Skull are portrayed by Paul Schrier and Jason Narvy respectively.

 Character overview

 Bulk was the dominant member of the duo.
 His appearance resembled a heavyset teenage punk.
 Skull was lean and wore more formal attire.
 Skull often emulated Bulk's behavior or agreed with his statements.

 The duo provided slapstick comic relief to the franchise.
-The duo came with their own theme; a musical combo of Skull's whiny laugh and Bulk's "fat guy tuba."
+The duo came with their own theme; a musical combo of Skull's whiny laugh and Bulk's "fat guy tuba".
 Their actions were punctuated by cartoon sound effects.

 Appearances

 Mighty Morphin Power Rangers pilots

 In the pilot for the TV show, a gang of punk bullies included an unnamed character played by Paul Schrier.
-The leader of the gang, Bulk, was originally played by Bob F. Vavla and portrayed as a stereotypical bully.
+The leader of the gang, Bulk, was a stereotypical bully.
 He hits on Kimberly but she rejects his advances.
 This leads to the entire gang engaging in line dancing at a bowling alley with the five Rangers-to-be.
 Each one is disposed of by a typical gang manner, such as a generic "Punk #5" played by Paul Schrier sliding into the bowling pins when kicked in the back by Jason.
 Another gang member is unwittingly hit by Billy.
 Jason Narvy is not present in the pilot.
 Schrier got the role, according to him, by turning up ten minutes earlier than the other auditioning actors, so the director standing in for "Punk #5" at the audition got him to do it.

 In a second pilot, shown at Power Morphicon 2007, Schrier was playing a named character (Bulk) and was now the leader of the gang, which included Jason Narvy as Skull.
 Narvy had originally auditioned for Billy and was called back to audition for Skull, as, according to Narvy, the actor who played "Punk #1" in the pilot was thought to look too intimidating to play a comedic character.
 He turned up to his audition intending to be obnoxious, as he was tired of the industry at the time, which helped get the role; Narvy and Schrier quickly bonded during rehearsals.

 This version of Bulk was defeated in a similar slapstick style to the show - he's eventually tied up by a skipping rope - but is more menacing than he'd be in the series, physically intimidating Kimberly (who sounds worried about angering him), using some of the lines from "Punk #1", and throwing aside both the female punk & Skull when they get in his way.
 The debut of the pilot's Bulk and Skull would end up as the ending scene in the episode "Big Sisters".